kennedymj97/msc-2048-ai/Notes.md

 [x] Add random search for strategy
 [x] Add max ban and try length to greedy searches
-[x] Local search for strategies (on top of greedy and random) [] Add in some permutation for iterated local search [~] Add filter for greedy search (not sure if I want to complete this now, instead just set a limit on max ban/try??)
+[x] Local search for strategies (on top of greedy and random) [~] Add filter for greedy search (not sure if I want to complete this now, instead just set a limit on max ban/try??)

 **Local search thoughts:**